 The specific modification proposed is modifying and reconfiguring the discharge pipeline of one of the two hydrocyclone units for each Actiflo unit to return the waste stream.
-This modification would provide a 50 percent reduction in both the liquid waste flow rate and daily sludge volume from the Actiflo units.
+This modification would provide a reduction in the liquid waste flow rate.

 The modifications could be implemented by NMWD staff relatively easily, both for the initial performance testing and, if performance testing proves successful, for the long-term modification.
 The sand pumps are configured to operate within a specific back pressure range that provides the desired microsand-sludge slurry flow rate that is recommended to keep the settling microsand from settling, accumulating, and impairing the outlet connection of the sludge hopper.
 Therefore, the modifications to the discharge pipeline(s) should be configured to provide a similar backpressure on the sand pumps as the current configuration provides.
 The recommended piping reconfiguration to return 50 percent of the hydrocyclone liquid waste stream into the injection tank is as follows: